“I rediscovered the most valuable thing a woman can find; unbridled confidence”

 It's a skill you either have, or you don't, and I am convinced that Helen did indeed enter this world with a camera in her hand, ready to go straight into the studio.

 It isn't all about camera skills, or even post shoot editing skills, the real trick is to be so attuned that you can instantly tell how the model is feeling, and respond to that immediately.
 It is the understanding that in this moment there are vulnerabilities that most of us are not used to experiencing, and the level of intimacy we are displaying isn't something we're necessarily accustomed to.
-We are sharing the most secret parts of ourselves with our photographer, and allowing them to expose us in ways we probably never dared to think about.

 Helen is so very sensitive to this, taking such a deep care for the human being that has, for this moment at least, chosen to present herself.